All Episodes

 And it is exactly, exactly what I knew was going to happen, exactly what I predicted to you people was going to happen.

-In a joint filing with prosecutors, lawyers for Scooter Libby warned U.S. District Judge Reggie Walton that a trial likely will be delayed because their strategy to seek more subpoenas of reporter notes and other records.
+Lawyers for Scooter Libby warned U.S. District Judge Reggie Walton that a trial likely will be delayed because they're strategiery to seek more subpoenas of reporter notes and other records.

-Lucy Douglish, the executive director of the reporters committee for freedom of the press said the defense's strategy is no surprise, but still alarming.
+Lucy Douglas, the executive director of the Reporters Committee FOR Freedom OF the Press, said the defense's strategery is no surprise, but still alarming.

 After all, Libby has a fundamental constitutional right to a fair trial.

-Phelps's piece is important because it's the most comprehensive acknowledgement we've seen from a news reporter of what we've been arguing for years that journalists have done their own profession grave damage by flogging this phony scandal.
+Phelps' piece is important because it's the most comprehensive acknowledgement we've seen from a news reporter of what we've been arguing for years, that journalists have done their own profession grave damage by flogging this Phony scandal.

 This whole Valerie Plain thing, we've all been saying it.